-IMF is a 501(c)3 organization that supports innovative, regionally based music programs and events that foster education, empowerment, expression and appreciation for children of all ages.
+Infinite Music is 501(c)3 organization that supports innovative, regionally based music programs and events that foster education, empowerment, expression and appreciation for kids to transform their lives.

-Stay tuned for our new website which details our programs for this year and beyond.
+Stay tuned for our new website which details our programs and events.

 Learn how you can support the cause.
-There are infinite ways to give!
-Say it with music!
+There are infinite ways to help!

 To donate to the Infinite Music Foundation, click here.

 Photo by Norman Seeff